raster-foundry/raster-foundry/docs/architecture/adr-0006-workflow-manager.md

 ## Context

 Some actions and features of Raster Foundry require a way to manage asynchronous tasks and workflows.
-For instance, user uploads of imagery or models may start workflows in an ad hoc manner, while in contrast imports of imagery from NASA or partners may need to happen on a schedule.
+For instance, user uploads of imagery or tools may start workflows in an ad hoc manner, while in contrast imports of imagery from NASA or partners may need to happen on a schedule.
 The nature of these tasks could vary from bash scripts and python functions to spark jobs and ECS tasks.